FSE2022-anonymous/FSE2022-LMT/README.md

 - `n_jobs`:10
   - The number of jobs to run in parallel.

-The remaining parameters are set to be the default .
+The remaining parameters are set to be the default.

 #### GA-based baseline approach：

-The GA-based technique is implemented based on the public artifact [2].
+The GA-based technique is implemented based on the public artifact[2].
 [PyGAD](https://github.com/ahmedfgad/GeneticAlgorithmPython) is an open-source easy-to-use Python 3 library for building the genetic algorithm and optimizing machine learning algorithms.
 It supports Keras and PyTorch.

 Our GA-based baseline approach takes a test input as an individual and the number of covered last-mile functionality points as the fitness function.